Things are so different now.

 I don't know.

-She shrugs her shoulders, and her eyes move away.
+My daughter shrugs her shoulders, and her eyes move away.
 She turns under the blanket, a torn and tattered handmade quilt.
 The large yellow quilt with green yarn tied inside the squares.
 All the yarn dangles from the knots.
 All the bows have come undone.

 She turns away then back.
 Her eyes searching mine.
 I find myself fighting to keep the window open with her.